jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 55% of companies who had been targeted by at least one attack in our 2021 report, a staggering increase of 33% year over year.

-6
+73%

+said their organization was
+targeted by
+at least one
+ransomware attack
+in the preceding
+24 months...
+a staggering increase of
+33% year over year.

+5

-RANSOMWARE
+RANSOMWARE\| RANSOMWARE REMAINS PERVASIVE

 Ransomware attacks can negatively impact an organization in many ways, with combined losses potentially reaching tens or even hundreds of millions of dollars.
-Last years study revealed that the vast majority of organizations that had suffered a ransomware attack also experienced a significant business impact, whether revenue loss, reputational damage, unplanned workforce reductions, or in some cases business disruption
+Last year’s study revealed that the vast majority of organizations that had suffered a ransomware attack also experienced a significant business impact, whether revenue loss, reputational damage, unplanned workforce reductions, or in some cases business disruption..

 Short\-term impacts revealed in the report included disruption of critical business processes due to the inability to access